 1920s Christmas at Attingham Park

-Christmas at Attingham in the 1920s, after the impact of WWI was not opulent, but the 8th Lord and Lady Berwick always ensured that there were Christmas celebrations with decorations, parties and entertainments for their estate workers, tenants, and friends.
-So join us as we step back in time and experience a 1920s Christmas and discover how their Christmas traditions varied from ours.
+The Christmases of the 1920s, celebrated at Attingham, were not opulent.
+The shadow of the First World War was still being felt across the country, but Thomas 8th Lord Berwick and his wife Teresa always ensured that there were Christmas celebrations with decorations, parties and entertainments for their estate workers, tenants, and friends.
+Join us as we step back in time and experience a 1920s Christmas and discover how their Christmas traditions varied from ours.

 Visiting the Mansion

-The Mansion will be open every day between Saturday 28 November and Wednesday 23 December, from 10.30am- 4pm.
+The Mansion will be open every day between Saturday 3 December and Friday 23 December, from 10.30am- 4pm (last entry 3pm).

 On selected dates throughout December meet our 1920s cooks in the kitchen as they prepare the estate workers' gift baskets.